 You were born to win, as I’ve said over and over again in this blog, but it takes effort on your part.
 It takes a commitment to the 4 principles that I’ve outlined in this blog.

-You were born to win and to truly unlock your inner greatness, you must master the 4 principles that I have laid out.
+To truly unlock the your inner greatness, you must master the 4 principles that I recently laid out.

 Stubbornness is simply refusing to give up on yourself and your ideas, despite the criticism you may experience.
 Everyone who has done something incredible has heard the proverbial “be more realistic”, or “what makes you so special?”